DSShop/DSShop-Client/README.md

 Make sure you pick 3DS Development when using the graphical installer on Windows.<br>
 If you're on Windows go to C:\devkitPro\msys2, then open msys2.exe, write `pacman -Sys curl` and then `pacman -Sy 3ds-curl`.<br>
 Go back to your DSShop directory.<br>
-Open Command Prompt and type "cd [Insert the code location]" then type "make".<br>
+Open Command Prompt and type "cd [DSShop directory]" then type "make".<br>
+If you want to clear the directory to for example recompile the code due to self-made changes make sure that CMD is set to the DSShop directory and type in "make clean".<br>
 Now you have the .3dsx version of the DSShop.<br>
 For .cia compilation is makerom required.</p>